 As you walk towards what I consider the real start of the cliff walk, you’ll notice boards with various routes to take.
 Snap a photo of this or if the tourist kiosk is open (again it wasn’t for me because I was there in January) then pick up a paper map.

 Once you’ve finished the walk and your time in Howth, return to the train station to take a train headed for Dublin.
-The last train leaves Howth at 6:00 pm, so make sure you don’t miss it.
 There is very limited overnight accommodation in Howth.

 How to Get from Dublin to Galway